TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 .. tip::

-    Sometimes you have to localize a string in the PHP code, for example inside of a controller or a Viewhelper.
+    Sometimes you have to localize a string in the PHP code, for example inside of a controller or a ViewHelper.
 In that case you can use the static method
     `\TYPO3\CMS\Extbase\Utility\LocalizationUtility::translate($key, $extensionName)`.
     This method requires the localization key as the first and the extension's name as the second